andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 <h2>Step 1: You need to authenticate and authorize yourself by logging into the Azure portal</h2>

-1. Go to the Azure Portal website (https://portal.azure.com/) and sign-in with your Azure account credentials.
+1.Go to the Azure Portal website (https://portal.azure.com/) and sign-in with your Azure account credentials.

+2.Once you have successfully logged-in, you will be redirected to the Azure portal dashboard where you can create and manage your resources.

 - Note: If you do not have an Azure account, you will need to sign up for one before you can log-in.

-2. Once you have successfully logged-in, you will be redirected to the Azure portal dashboard where you can create and manage your resources.

 <h2>Step 2: Setup Resources in Azure</h2>

-1. Create the Domain Controller VM (Windows Server 2022) named “DC-1”
+1.Create the Domain Controller VM (Windows Server 2022) named “DC-1”.
   <ol type="a">
       <li>Click on the search bar and type "Virtual Machines".</li>
       <li>Click on the "+ Create" button located on the top left-corner by "Switch to classic".</li>